kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Figure A: Flowchart of contribution guide review process.**

-We propose to formalize the existing intake, implementation, and review stages to provide clarity and transparency to the community.
-In addition, we will add in specific stages to define what issues are available for contribution and what pull requests are currently being reviewed.
+We propose to formalize the existing intake, implementation, and review stages to assure they are applied systematically and transparently.
+In addition, we will augment the current process with new stages to clarify what issues are available for contribution and what stage they are in.
 Figure A demonstrates how a request and contribution will proceed through the improved process.

-In addition, we will publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
+We will also publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
 We will use existing issue labeling in conjunction with a GitHub Project to provide transparent status to the community to indicate what is available for contribution and to track the progress of a contribution.

 The following sections detail the proposed improvements to the existing process.

 ### Intake

 The intake process identifies changes, through GitHub issues, where community